The undeniable benefits of omega-3 for your health - VITBLISS

 What Is Omega-3?

-Omega-3 fatty acids are a type of polyunsaturated fat that are essential to our health.
+Omega-3 fatty acids are a type of polyunsaturated fat that are important nutrients for the body.
 There are three main types of omega-3: ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid), and DHA (docosahexaenoic acid).
 ALA is found mainly in plant oils, nuts, and seeds, while EPA and DHA are primarily found in fatty fish and seafood such as salmon, mackerel, and sardines.

 Omega-3